XVIIarcano/Galileo-Microscope/README.md

 They also pointed, and accompanied me, to the next chapter of my acknowledgements.

 Thanks to the Microscopy discord community, in particular SmarmyNarwal and Blekenbleu who explained many things to me without patronizing even if I was literally an incompetent barging in with ideas.
-They helped me understand what I should be aiming for and what challenges I should be aware of.
+They helped me understand what I would be aiming for, and what challenges I should prioritize.